Updated

 March 04, 2024

-As the voice of American business for more than 112 years, world leaders know the Chamber is the place to discuss investment, innovation, trade, and economic growth.
+As the voice of American business for more than 113 years, world leaders know that when they want to discuss investment, innovation, trade, and economic growth they need to meet with the U.S. Chamber.

 The International Affairs Division champions the interests of American businesses abroad and helps companies navigate geopolitical risks.
 We help government leaders understand the needs of business and support smart policymaking.
 And we help companies deal with legislation and regulations impacting their business.
 Our proactive stance ensures that American businesses are well-represented in critical discussions and negotiations, from combating discriminatory regulations to influencing trade policies.